harshita-d12/Aditya-Verma-Java-Code-Topicwise/Stack/README.md

 ---

-## 🎓 Credits
+## 🎓 Source & Credits

 - 👨‍🏫 **Aditya Verma** – [LinkedIn](https://www.linkedin.com/in/adityaverma1999/)
 - 📺 [Stack-Based Playlist on YouTube](https://youtube.com/playlist?list=PL_z_8CaSLPWdeOezg68SKkeLN4-T_jNHd&si=M40QMsPUdOG6-To5)

-> All educational resources belong to Aditya Verma.
-This repository is created for learning purposes only.
+> These solutions are strictly based on Aditya Verma’s original video content.
+All rights to the educational content belong to him.

 ---